-This Jesuit Mission was founded in 1610 in Guayra, by Fathers José Cataldino and Simón Masseta, and in 1655, as a result of the invasions of the Mamluks, it was moved to Paranaimá; in May of 1695 it was transferred again to the present place.
-It was called San Ignacio Miní to distinguish it from that of San Ignacio Guazú previously founded.
+This Jesuit Mission was founded in 1610 in Guayrá, by Fathers José Cataldino and Simón Masseta, and in 1655 as a result of the invasions of the Mamluks he moved to Paranaimá; In May 1695 she was again transferred to the current place.
+It was called San Ignacio Miní to distinguish it from that of San Ignacio Guazú founded previously.

-At its peak, this Mission had more than 3,300 inhabitants and its close relationship with the Paraná River allowed it to maintain a constant exchange with the other reductions.
+In its peak period, this Mission had more than 3,300 inhabitants and its close relationship with the Paraná River allowed it to maintain a constant exchange with the other reductions.

-At present it is maintained in a better state of conservation thanks to important restoration works that were carried out in it.
+At present it is maintained in a better state of conservation thanks to important restoration work that was carried out in it.

-The Jesuit Ruins of the Mission of San Ignacio Miní were declared a World Heritage Site by UNESCO in 1984.
-Completing the set of ruins and as a support is the center of interpretation of the Jesuíta-Guaraní culture.
+The Jesuit Ruins of the Mission of San Ignacio Miní were declared World Heritage by UNESCO in 1984.
+Completing the set of ruins and as a support is the center of interpretation of the Jesuit-Guarani culture.